oleksandrmaslov/zmk-input-gestures/README.md

 - `tap-timout-ms=<120>;`: Sets the timeout in milliseconds for detecting a tap.
 A lower value requires a quicker tap motion but reduces accidental taps for short movements.
 - `prevent_movement_during_tap;`: While determining if the beginning of a touch is a tap, ignore all other movements.
 This prevents accidental movement away from the tap-target but makes the beginning of regular touches more sluggish.

-### Inertial Cursor (Absolute and Relative Mode - Not implemented.)
+### Inertial Cursor (Absolute and Relative Mode)

-THIS ISN'T IMPLEMENTED YET!

-> **Description:**
+**Description:**
-> If the cursor moves faster than `inertial-cursor-velocity-threshold-ms` when the touch ends, the cursor keeps moving in the same direction, gradually slowing down by `inertial-cursor-decay-percent`.
+If the cursor moves faster than `inertial-cursor-velocity-threshold-ms` when the touch ends, the cursor keeps moving in the same direction, gradually slowing down by `inertial-cursor-decay-percent`.

->
-> **Configuration Options:**
+**Configuration Options:**
-> - `inertial-cursor;`: Activates the inertial cursor feature.
+- `inertial-cursor;`: Activates the inertial cursor feature.
-> - `inertial-cursor-velocity-threshold-ms=<20>;`: Sets the velocity threshold in milliseconds for activating inertial movement.
+- `inertial-cursor-velocity-threshold-ms=<20>;`: Sets the velocity threshold in milliseconds for activating inertial movement.
 A lower value makes it easier to activate but increases accidental activation.
-> - `inertial-cursor-decay-percent=<98>;`: Sets the decay percentage for the cursor's inertial movement.
+- `inertial-cursor-decay-percent=<98>;`: Sets the decay percentage for the cursor's inertial movement.
 A lower value makes the cursor move longer after the touch ends, mimicking lower friction.

 ### Circular Scroll (Absolute Mode only!)